Where To Stay

 Our favorite Disney Resorts – in order of preference

 - Beach Club (2013, 2015) – An absolutely beautiful beach house style setting, with plenty of trees and probably the best pool area on Disney property, including the best water slide.
 They run a campfire on their beach every night, and Ty made a point to try to cook a marshmallow or two on several nights.
 Easy access to several outstanding restaurants.
 The best part by far is the 5 minute walk to EPCOT and the boat ride or 25 minute walk to Disney Studios.
 Absolutely delightful to walk around in the evening and the staff is wonderful.
 Rooms are slightly larger, or at least feel that way and very nicely decorated.
-We had a wonderful time and its our new number one place to stay
+We had a wonderful time.

 - Wilderness Lodge (2007) – A beautiful, rustic setting with a seven-story lobby that is breathtaking.
 The rooms a relatively close to the lobby and pool, and the community atmosphere is more enjoyable than the remoteness of places like Caribbean Beach.